 11. A Real BREWhaha

 A tasty cold beer together can always be fun.
 But, what if you actually brewed the beer…together.
 Pick up a home brew kit, all the ingredients and tools, then plan some time when you can brew it with your dad.
 Keep in mind, it’s a multiple step process.
 So, if you can’t be there for all the steps, make sure he’s able to do them on his own.
 A less time intensive options is to find a beer garden and enjoy a beer tasting together.

 12. In Honor Of

 Perhaps you are unable to spend actual time with your dad, because he has passed on.
-The first couple years after my dad was gone, I wanted to sleep through Father’s Day…and not face his empty chair.
-However, after a while, I realized that I can honor him on Father’s Day.
+You can still honor him on Father’s Day.
 If there is something your dad really enjoyed doing, do it.
 For me, my dad loved to sing.
 He was in a quartet and sang southern gospel songs every week, for years.
 So, I often listen to his favorites in honor of him.
 It could also be that your dad loved to bowl.
 Take your own family out for a few games of bowling and talk to your own kids about the great memories you have of him.
 Listen to live music, visit a local museum, or go for a bike ride… whatever it is that makes you think of him in a fond way.

 I hope you enjoy this list of things to do for Father’s Day.
 For most dads, the actual event isn’t nearly as important as the actual time spent together.
 Whatever you do…don’t wait for the Harry Chapin song to rewind.
 It won’t.
 Make the time now, before it’s too late.
 Quality time together is the best Father’s Day gift ever.
 Which ones of these will top your list for fun things to do with your dad?